Horse colic: Simple obstruction

 This is characterised by a physical obstruction of the intestine, which can be due to impacted food material, stricture formation, or foreign bodies.
 The primary pathophysiological abnormality caused by this obstruction is related to the trapping of fluid within the intestine oral to the obstruction.
 This is due to the large amount of fluid produced in the upper gastrointestinal tract, and the fact that this is primarily re-absorbed in parts of the intestine downstream from the obstruction.
-The first problem with this degree of fluid loss from circulation is one of decreased plasma volume, leading to a reduced cardiac output, and acid-base disturbances.
+The first problem with this degree of fluid loss from circulation is one of decreased plasma volume, leading to reduced cardiac output, and acid-base disturbances.

 The intestine becomes distended due to the trapped fluid and gas production from bacteria.
 It is this distension, and subsequent activation of stretch receptors within the intestinal wall, that leads to the associated pain.
 With progressive distension of the intestinal wall, there is occlusion of blood vessels, firstly the less rigid veins, then arteries.
 This impairment of blood supply leads to hyperemia and congestion, and ultimately to ischaemic necrosis and cellular death.
 The poor blood supply also has effects on the vascular endothelium, leading to an increased permeability which first leaks plasma and eventually blood into the intestinal lumen.
 In the opposite fashion, gram-negative bacteria and endotoxins can enter the bloodstream, leading to further systemic effects.

 Strangulating obstruction

 Strangulating obstructions have all the same pathological features as a simple obstruction, but the blood supply is immediately affected.
 Both arteries and veins may be affected immediately, or progressively as in simple obstruction.
-Common causes of strangulating obstruction are intussusceptions, torsion or volvulus, and displacement of intestine through a hole, such as a hernia, a mesenteric rent, or the epiploic foramen.
+By far the most common strangulating obstruction in horses is from a pedunculated lipoma.
+Other causes of strangulating obstruction are intussusceptions, torsion or volvulus, and displacement of intestine through a hole, such as a hernia, a mesenteric rent, or the epiploic foramen.